IUPAC nomenclature for organic chemical transformations

-The IUPAC Nomenclature for Transformations is a methodology for naming a chemical reaction.
-Traditionally a chemical reaction especially in organic chemistry is named after its inventor, the so-called name reaction, to name just a few: Knoevenagel condensation, Wittig reaction or Diels-Alder reaction.
+The IUPAC Nomenclature for Organic Chemical Transformations is a methodology for naming a chemical reaction.

+Traditionally, most chemical reactions, especially in organic chemistry, are named after their inventors, the so-called name reactions, such as Knoevenagel condensation, Wittig reaction, Claisen–Schmidt condensation, Schotten–Baumann reaction, and Diels–Alder reaction.
 A lot of reactions derive their name from the reagent involved like bromination or acylation.
 On rare occasions, the reaction is named after the company responsible like in the Wacker process or the name only hints at the process involved like in the halogen dance rearrangement.
-The related IUPAC nomenclature is designed for naming organic compounds themselves.

 The IUPAC Nomenclature for Transformations was developed in 1981 and presents a clear-cut methodology for naming an organic reaction.
 It incorporates the reactant and product in a chemical transformation together with one of three transformation types: